kapilkumar2001/DateKaro/README.md

 ## Features

-- Authentication
+- Authentication (OTP Authentication)
 - User Profile (Profile Photo,Bio,Hobbies)
 - Filter thier feed (on bases of Age)
 - Like or Dislike a profile from their feed.
-- Mutually liked profiles have chat Features
+- Mutually liked profiles visible within "Interested section".
+- INTRESED section have chat features and able to exchange media.(In Progress)

 ## Screenshots